art & frames | hanging art

 After you have a general idea of the shape and where the bigger pieces are going, let the rest of the gallery wall grow around it in a more organic, free-flowing way.
 This is why variety in size is important!

-Maybe some pieces are closer together, others have a bit more breathing room – it’s all about what feels good to your eye.
 Have a strong foundation and then sprinkle in a bit of happy chaos.
 Even though we are planning it out, the goal is a collected-over-time feel.

-Mock it up first
+3. Mock it up with paper

-While I enjoy spontaneous decorating, gallery walls – particularly in non-standard spaces like stairwells – demand a more thoughtful approach.
+While I enjoy spontaneous decorating, gallery walls– particularly in non-standard spaces like stairwells– demand a more thoughtful approach.
 This isn’t a type of project I’d ever just ‘wing’.

 I always use paper to arrange the pieces on the wall until placement is just right.
 To do this, trace the outlines of the frames onto paper.
 Cut them out and use painter’s tape to arrange them on your wall until you find a composition you love.
 Paper grocery bags are perfect for this!